AlejandroRV02/nest-api-posts/README.md

 ### First time running the application

 The first time the app is ran, it seeds the database.
-- Creates 10 random user following the structure { email: 'user1@mail.com, password: 'password} (user2@mail.com, user3@mail.com) (All 10 users have the same password = "password")
+- Creates 10 random user following the structure { email: 'user1@mail.com', password: 'password'} (user2@mail.com, user3@mail.com) (All 10 users have the same password = "password")
 - Fetches posts from https://jsonplaceholder.typicode.com/posts and store them in database
 - Fetches commets from https://jsonplaceholder.typicode.com/comments and store them in database